Post updated March 11, 2023

 This is my take on Newman’s Own Southwest Dressing Recipe.
-Just like McDonald’s southwest salad dressing you can make at home.
+Just like McDonald’s southwestern salad dressing you can make at home.
+It’s a tangy blend of spices combined to make a great Southwestern salad dressing.

 Developing the Southwest Salad Dressing Recipe